paradisec-archive/suggested_specifications/README.md

 # Suggested specifications for digital capture for archiving with PARADISEC

-Development of this documentation was generously funded by the ARC Centre of Excellence for the Dynamics of Language (CoEDL):: https://www.dynamicsoflanguage.edu.au/
+Development of this documentation was generously funded by the ARC Centre of Excellence for the Dynamics of Language (CoEDL): https://www.dynamicsoflanguage.edu.au/

 ---